NEVADA COUNTY

 Meetings: Climate Action Now holds periodic topic oriented public meetings to highlight special events regarding climate change issues.
 All are welcome.

-In addition, the EAP WG is coordinating a pilot residential energy upgrade program for home-owners.
+Sierra Energy Reimagined, a new local non-profit, is coordinating a pilot residential energy upgrade program for home-owners.
 Here the process of completing home energy audits, identifying contractors, obtaining permits and realizing energy improvements will be established.
 If you are interested in participating in either the pilot program or becoming a member of NC CAN's Energy Planning Committee please contact Don Rivenes at rivenes@sbcglobal.net.

 Your Decarbonization Journey